M109 howitzer: Successors

 The U.S. Army sought to replace the M109 with the XM2001 Crusader, initially part of the Armored Systems Modernization program.
-The program was canceled in 2002 amid criticism that the program was not in line with the Army's long-term plans for lighter armored brigades.
-Funding was redirected to the Future Combat Systems Manned Ground Vehicles program, which produced the 18-ton XM1203 Non-Line-of-Sight Cannon as the program's lead effort.
+The program was canceled in May 2002 amid criticism that the program was not in line with the Army's long-term plans for lighter armored brigades.
+Funding was redirected to the Future Combat Systems Manned Ground Vehicles program, which produced the 18-ton XM1203 non-line-of-sight cannon as the program's lead effort.
 The Pentagon terminated the MGV program in 2009 due to concerns over its affordability.
-The U.S. Army's M1299 howitzer was planned to be completed in 2021 and will undergo operational assessment in 2023.
+The U.S. Army's M1299 howitzer was planned to be completed in 2021 and was to undergo operational assessment in 2023.
+Due to issues with excessive wear on its barrel, the project was cancelled in April 2024.
+Sometime after, the U.S. Army initiated the Next Generation Howitzer (NGH) program utilizing studies and tests from the ERCA program, with the U.S. Army requesting $8 million for NGH RDT&E for FY2025.